 His son Graham John Moses was a decent rugby player and, as a teenager, played for Glamorgan County Schools 1st XV in the 1942-43 season.
 Later as a 26 year old Medical Practitioner, he married publican’s daughter Pamela Elizabeth Davies in Taffs Well on September 17th 1951.
 Pamela Elizabeth was born in Pontyclun on August 15th 1926, and the couple had two daughters – Maureen Elizabeth b.1954 and Melanie Anne b.1957.
 After his national service where he served as a medical officer in the Korean War, he spent 18 years in general practise in Mid-Glamorgan before becoming a regional medical officer, when he was noted for “his help and guidance“.
 He later worked as a divisional medical officer (Cardiff) and in the Welsh Office itself.
 After his retirement he became an advisor to the Department of Health and the Benefits Agency medical service.
 Graham John had by now got letters after his name – FRCGP and an OBE!
 He ended up living at Garth House (presumably named for his birthplace) in the same street as his parents – Llantrisant Road, Pontyclun.
 He died on August 8th 1996 aged 71; his wife had died the previous year at The Royal Free Hospital, Camden, London on the 24th of February.

 The youngest of the three surviving brothers William John or Jack, married farmer’s daughter Elizabeth Ellen “Nellie” Hardwick at St. Davids Chapel Pontypridd on September 18th 1933, when he would have been 31 years old.
-He was still living at the family home (9 New Road Ynysybwl) and was described on the certificate as a grocery assistant; his brother Tom was one of the witnesses.
+He was still living at the family home (9 New Road Ynysybwl) and was described on the certificate as a grocery assistant (This involved pushing a cart around the streets); his brother Tom was one of the witnesses.
 Jack and Nellie went on to have three children – John Dewi born January 1935 at the Lady Aberdare Maternity Home over in Mountain Ash, whilst the family were living in the imaginatively named Other Street in Ynysybwl – sorry I was being facetious, it was originally known as Oter Street; oter is an old English word for the otter.
 Rachel Mary b.
 1939 at 84 New Road Ynysybwl, and finally Bronwen Mair b.
 1940 at River Terrace Porth Rhondda.
 Sadly their mother died young on the 21st of September 1949 in Glanrhyd Hospital Aberkenfig from heart disease; she was only 44 years old.
 This had tragic echoes of her sister-in-law Emily Mauds’ passing ten years previously and, it was an awful case of déjà vu for octogenarian Mamgu as she was once again brought into action to help bring up the grandchildren – you cannot but admire her stamina.
 “Nellie” is buried in Ynysybwl Cemetery with a brand new headstone erected in 2001 by one of her daughters.

 48 year old widowed bread salesman Jack Moses remarried less than two years after the tragedy on the 24th of February 1951 at The English Congregational Church in Porth.
 His second wife was Edith Alice Williams nee Wooles, who also lived on Glynfach Road in Porth; they would later end up living five miles away in Llantwit Fardre.
 Jack lived to the ripe old age of 87; like his brother Trefor he probably added a couple of decades to his life by not going “down the pit”.
 He eventually passed away at the Dewi Sant Hospital Pontypridd on November 12th 1989.
 His widow Edith, who was five years his junior, passed away in a Pencoed nursing home on November 22nd 1997 from Alzheimers Disease; she had at least one daughter (Joan Helena Berry) from her first marriage.

 Back to Jack and Nellie’s three children, and they all got married – John Dewi married Stella Morgan in 1962; Rachel Mary married David Christopher Brown a year later, whilst Bronwen Mair became Mrs. Anthony John Evans in the same year.
+John Dewi Moses passed away in 2012, whilst his sister Rachel died up in Barrow-in -Furness.
+This means that Bronwen, who now lives in Alicante Spain, is now (2020) the only surviving grandchild of Gwilym I & Mamgu

 Go to the Thomas family for background on Mamgu.